• Skip to primary navigation

 Mushroom Foraging Resources

 Excited about getting out into the woods and foraging mushrooms this year?
-Here’s a bunch of other easy to identify mushrooms:
+Here’s a bunch of other easy-to-identify mushrooms:

 Or if you’re feeling extra ambitious, you can always try your hand at cultivating shiitake mushrooms.